antongub/KanBam/README.md

 # KanBam
-Kanban-Board in windows command prompt
+This application was a school Project and defines a Kanban-Board which is printed in the windows command prompt.

 ## Rules
-This project has the following predefined Rules (Important to admit => not defined by me):
+Because it was a school Project, our teacher defined some Rules:

 * Application must be an c++ project
-* need to be a cmd Application
+* needs to be a cmd Application
 * OOP is not allowed
+  (which was because of the database connection not completely possible)
+* Programm and Code needs to be in German

 ## Database connection
 To include the sqlite header File I used the following Tutorial to install sqlite: